-The library contains a generic Stringprep implementation that does Unicode 3.2 NFKC normalization, mapping and prohibitation of characters, and bidirectional character handling.
-Profiles for Nameprep, iSCSI, SASL and XMPP are included.
+The C library contains a generic Stringprep implementation.
+Profiles for Nameprep, iSCSI, SASL, XMPP and Kerberos V5 are included.
 Punycode and ASCII Compatible Encoding (ACE) via IDNA are supported.
 A mechanism to define Top-Level Domain (TLD) specific validation tables, and to compare strings against those tables, is included.
 Default tables for some TLDs are also included.